neo4j/neo4j-spark-connector/README.md

 If you're running Neo4j with the Bolt connector and the option `dbms.connector.tls_level` in Neo4j is `REQUIRED`, you must set the `spark.neo4j.encryption.status` to `true` in your `SparkConf`.
 Otherwise, you can either ignore `spark.neo4j.encryption` or  set  `spark.neo4j.encryption` to `false` in your `SparkConf`.

+**Nb.**  The old spark config prefix `spark.neo4j.bolt` is deprecated and will be removed in the next release.

 ## Builder API

 Starting with version 2.6.0-M1 you can use a fluent builder API to declare the queries or patterns you want to use, but also **partitions, total-rows and batch-sizes** and then select which Apache Spark Type to load.